Tenth Air Force: World War II

 Tenth Air Force was constituted on 4 February 1942 and activated on 12 February, built up around a nucleus of air force personnel newly arrived from Java and the Philippines, under the command of Maj.
 Gen. Lewis H. Brereton.
 It had its headquarters at New Delhi.
 Components of the air force moved to India over a three-month period from March to May 1942.
 It was responsible for creating, operating and safeguarding the India-China Ferry, more commonly known as the Hump airlift, between 8 April and 1 December 1942, first with its Assam-Burma-China Command until 16 July, then the India-China Ferry Command until 1 December, when jurisdiction for the airlift passed to the Air Transport Command.

-The Tenth Air Force initially provided control of all USAAF combat operations in the China Burma India Theater under theater commander Lt.
+The Tenth Air Force initially controlled all USAAF combat operations in the China Burma India theater under theater commander Lt.
 Gen. Joseph Stilwell.